VictoriaMetrics/VictoriaMetrics/app/vmauth/README.md

 The port can be modified via `-httpListenAddr` command-line flag.

 The auth config can be reloaded by passing `SIGHUP` signal to `vmauth`.

+Docker images for `vmauth` are available at [https://hub.docker.com/r/victoriametrics/vmauth/tags].

 Pass `-help` to `vmauth` in order to see all the supported command-line flags with their descriptions.